-- To request a collaborative pianist (instrumentalists only), students must fill out the Collaborative Pianist Request Form. (https://astate.qualtrics.com/jfe/form/SV_d4IuvGV9vZJ1JVI) Once a pianist has been assigned the assigned pianist will get in touch with the student to set up the first rehearsal. - Applied teachers should rehearse each student with the assigned pianist at least once before every performance. - Applied teachers should strive to set an exact date for Tuesday Morning Recital performances before giving music to the pianist.
+Once a pianist has been assigned the assigned pianist will get in touch with the student to set up the first rehearsal.

+- o Applied teachers should rehearse with each student and the assigned pianist at least once before every performance. - o Students and applied teachers should strive to set an exact date for Tuesday Morning Recital performances before giving music to the pianist.